 Looking to go further with your ride?
-With speeds up to 18mph, our pedal-assist technology kicks in automatically once you start pedaling, so you can explore the city without breaking a sweat.
+Our pedal-assist technology kicks in automatically once you start pedaling, so you can explore the city without breaking a sweat.
 Citi Bike has over 20,000 bikes, including over 4,000 ebikes in our fleet.

 These ebikes feature a motor on the rear of your bike, brakes on the front along with bells on each handlebar, and a consistent, single-speed so there's no need to adjust the gearing.

-Annual members will pay $0.15/minute for ebikes.
-This amount will be capped at $3 for rides 45 minutes or less that start or end outside Manhattan.
+Annual members will pay $0.17/minute for ebikes.
+This amount will be capped at $3 for rides 45 minutes or less that enter or exit Manhattan.

-Non-members will pay $0.23/minute and Reduced Fare Bikeshare members will pay $0.05/ minute for ebike rides.
+Non-members will pay $0.26/minute and Reduced Fare Bikeshare members will pay $0.06/ minute for ebike rides.

-If only electric bikes are available at a station, the ebike cost is waived.
+All per minute ride prices are rounded up to the nearest minute.
 Please note that riding an ebike will incur extra fees, regardless of your membership or pass type.

 Tips for renting an ebike

 Open the Lyft app.

 Click on the at the bottom of your screen.